skysqlinc/skysql-docs/docs/FAQs.md

 ### **What software stack does SkySQL run on?**

-SkySQL runs on Amazon Elastic Kubernetes Service (EKS), Google Kubernetes Engine (GKE), and MariaDB database products - Enterprise Server, Maxscale.
+SkySQL runs on Amazon Elastic Kubernetes Service (EKS), Google Kubernetes Engine (GKE), and MariaDB database products - Enterprise Server, MaxScale.
 MariaDB Enterprise Server enables a predictable development and operations experience through optimized builds, predictable release behavior, and vendor support.

 ### **How long has SkySQL existed?**